Shevrin Jones

-Shevrin D. Jones (born October 12, 1983) is an American educator and politician who was elected to the Florida State Senate in 2020 to represent the 34th District.
-He previously was a Democratic Party member of the Florida House of Representatives, representing the 101st District, which included southeastern Broward County since 2012.
+Shevrin D. "Shev" Jones (born October 12, 1983) is an American educator and politician serving as a member of the Florida Senate from the 34th district since 2022.
+A progressive member of the Democratic Party, he previously represented the 35th district from 2020 to 2022 and served in the Florida House of Representatives from 2012 to 2020, representing the 101st district.